Kosha: The five sheaths

-The atman is behind the Panchakoshas.
-The Sthula sarira is the Annamayakosha (food-ful, consisting of the gross body).
-The Suksma sarira is made up of the Pranamayakosha (energy-ful, the subtle body), the Manomayakosha (instinctive, the perceptual body) and the Vigyanamayakosha (cognitive, the conscious body).
-The Karana sarira is the Anandamayakosha (blissful, the transcendental body).
-The Sruti insists upon elimination of these five sheaths of the sariras.
-The doctrine of Panchkoshas represents the hierarchy of human values.

 Annamaya kosha

 This is the sheath of the physical (body) self, the grossest of the five koshas, named from the fact that it is nourished by food.
 Living through this layer humans identify themselves with a mass of skin, flesh, fat, bones, and feces, while the human of discrimination knows oneself, the only reality that there is, as distinct from the body.
 The physical body is formed of the essence of food.
 Birth and death are the attributes of the Annamaya kosha.

 Anna means matter, annam literally means food; Taittiriya Upanishad calls food the medicament of all.
 The gross body which is matter-born and matter sustained and transient and subject to perception is the Annamayakosha whose origin is food eaten by parents.
 It is visible, dependent and impure.
 It is not the atman because it did not exist before its origination and ceases to exist once it is destroyed.
 It is subject to origination and destruction every moment.
 It is the anatman because it is not in the beginning and at the end, is non-existent also in the present.
 It does not know itself.
 The deluded mind that does not inquire considers his atman to be this body or kosha.
 Such a person cannot enjoy bliss.